Myanmar Air Force: Modernisation programme (1990–present)

-In December 1990, the Myanmar Air Force took the first delivery from China of 10 F7 IIK interceptors and two FT-7 Trainers followed by another batch of 12 F7 IIK interceptors in May 1993.
-Further deliveries of F7 IIK interceptors were made in 1995, 1998 and 1999.

-By 2000, the Myanmar Air Force has received 62 F7 IIK interceptors from China.
-Israel was contracted to refurbish and upgrade all operational F-7s and FT-7s: these were to get the Elta EL/M-2032 air-to-air radar, Rafael Python Mk.
+By 2000, the Myanmar Air Force had received 62 F7 IIK interceptors from China.
+Assistance from Israel was sought to refurbish and upgrade all operational F-7s and FT-7s: these were to get the Elta EL/M-2032 air-to-air radar, Rafael Python Mk.
 III and even Litening laser-designator pods.
 The same equipment was then installed on the two-seater FT-7 fighter trainers as well.
-In a related deal, Israel delivered to Myanmar at least one consignment of laser-guided bombs, but no deliveries of any other weapons are known.
-Since the Elbit contract was won in 1997, the air force has acquired at least one more squadron of F-7 and FT-7 aircraft from China, but these were not upgraded.
+In a related deal, Israel transferred at least one consignment of laser-guided bombs, but no deliveries of any other weapons are known.
+Since the Elbit contract was won in 1997, the air force had acquired at least one more squadron of F-7 and FT-7 aircraft from China, but these were not upgraded.

-Between 1992 and 2000, the Myanmar Air Force took delivery of 36 A-5C Ground Attack Aircraft from China.
-In addition, the Myanmar Air Force also bought 20 Soko G-4 Super Galeb armed jet trainers from Yugoslavia in 1991, but only approximately 6 aircraft were delivered due to the break up of Yugoslavia.
+Between 1992 and 2000, the Myanmar Air Force took delivery of 36 A-5C ground attack aircraft.
+In addition, the Myanmar Air Force also bought 20 Soko G-4 Super Galeb armed jet trainers from Yugoslavia in 1991, but only approximately 6 aircraft were delivered due to the breakup of Yugoslavia.